-Update - June 2017: It's been nearly 4 years since I wrote this guide, and a lot of the information is still relevant.
+Update - Sep 2017: It's been over 4 years since I wrote this guide, and a lot of the information is still relevant.
 However these days I am a little lazier and choose to download the desktop distro of Xubuntu to use as my base.
 This is an Ubuntu fork which uses the lightweight XFCE desktop environment by default, and WiFi etc works out of the box which makes setup a lot easier.
 It seems to run just as well.

 I have particular needs when it comes to my home server, and since I couldn't find much useful information out there on this specific setup, I thought I'd share my experiences here for anyone else looking to do the same.